cerner/cerner_splunk_ingredient/README.md

 ###### Section-level Evaluation

-section-level evaluation allows you to evaluate the config key values for a specific section without being responsible for regurgitating all of the config you didn't want to modify.
+Section-level evaluation allows you to evaluate the config key values for a specific section without being responsible for regurgitating all of the config you didn't want to modify.

 In this example, only a specific section's contents are turned into lowercase strings.
-The rest is merged as usual. **Note that the section-level proc receives the context and a props hash, and expects a pair (array) of the desired section name and props hash to be returned.**
+The rest is merged as usual.

 ```Ruby
 splunk_conf 'system/test.conf' do